Interior Insulation Without Mold – How Aerogel and Carbon Surface Heating Work Together in Old Buildings

 Conclusion: Interior Insulation Without Mold Only Works as a System Solution

-Anyone wishing to insulate an old building internally should not just look for an insulation material, but for a functional overall structure.
-Aerogel insulation offers great advantages where space is limited and critical details need to be cleanly resolved.
-In combination with correctly thermally separated carbon surface heating, a solution can emerge that is both energetically and structurally convincing.
+Anyone wishing to insulate internally in an existing building should not just look for an insulation material, but for a functional overall structure.
+Aerogel insulation offers great advantages where space is limited and critical details need to be resolved cleanly.
+In combination with a correctly thermally separated carbon surface heating system, this can result in a solution that is convincing both energetically and in terms of building physics.

-The decisive factor is not the individual component, but the interplay of wall structure, connection details, surface temperature, and heating strategy.
-Only then does a sensitive old building situation become interior insulation without mold that functions permanently.
+The decisive factor is not the individual component, but the interaction of wall structure, connection details, surface temperature, and heating strategy.
+Only then will a sensitive existing building situation become internal insulation without mold that functions permanently.

 Questions about Interior Insulation Without Mold?